RobotLocomotion/drake-external-examples/drake_pip/README.md

-# Python Project with Drake Installed from pip
+# Python Project with Drake Installed from Pip

 This installs Drake using [`pip`](https://pypi.org/project/pip/), the Python package manager.

 ## Instructions

-First, install the required packages:
+First, install the required Ubuntu packages (this step is not needed on Mac):

 ```
 setup/install_prereqs